Health, Social Care and Sport Committee call for views

 Mental Health and wellbeing issues for children and young people have been highlighted over recent years, with increasing attention on the apparent increase in poor mental health.
-This is suggested as resulting from a wide range of factors from educational and exam pressures to the impact of poverty, caring duties and pressures of the on line world and social media.
-For young people facing adverse factors in their lives these pressures are increased.
+This is suggested as resulting from a wide range of factors from educational and exam pressures to the impact of poverty, caring duties and pressures of the online world and social media.
+For young people facing adverse factors in their lives, these pressures are increased.
 There is evidence from carers groups of the impact of caring responsibilities on the mental health of young carers who face isolation and lack the same supports as other young people (Carers Scotland, Scottish Government Carers Strategy); from care leavers around isolation and lack of support leading in some cases to an increased likelihood of self-harm (Staf, the Promise,); and from CAMHS of high demand, and an increase in eating disorders and more complex mental health issues in young people (reference work to develop the new Foxglove facility).

 Young people are also significantly affected by the mental health and wellbeing of their parents and families, with circumstances such as drug and alcohol misuse, depression, poverty and poor mental health affecting children who come to the attention of social work services.
-For children with additional needs or disabilities, the proportion of those whose parents also experience poor mental health is significant with one authority quoting figures of three quarters of the care packages for young people with disabilities containing aspects related to the poor mental health of the parents.
-The COVID-19 pandemic has added to those pressures with an increase in another authority of 62% in children moving in to residential school/care due to their parents no longer being able to manage their care.
+For children with additional needs or disabilities, the proportion of those whose parents also experience poor mental health is significant with one authority quoting figures of three-quarters of the care packages for young people with disabilities containing aspects related to the poor mental health of the parents.
+The COVID-19 pandemic has added to those pressures with an increase in another authority of 62% in children moving into residential school/care due to their parents no longer being able to manage their care.

 With factors so diverse, a whole family approach is required to really tackle issues of poverty and health and wellbeing.
 Positive impacts on adults around children and the reverse (negative impacts for adults) are inextricably linked to outcomes for any children or young people who are cared for by those adults.
 Therefore, to truly understand the challenges facing children and young people, we must see them in the context of their living situation, and to effectively support and address these challenges, we must seek to support those individuals that impact on them, and, crucially, to engage with children and young people to gain and understand that lived experience.

-In addition to poverty and the exclusion from society this can bring, Significant Case Reviews provide evidence of both mental health issues in parents impacting on children’s health and care, and that transition arrangements between CAMHS and Adult Mental Health services, and more universal children’s services and those for adults, are a challenge.
+In addition to poverty and the exclusion from society this can bring, Significant Case Reviews provide evidence of both mental health issues in parents impacting on children’s health and care, and that transition arrangements between CAMHS and Adult Mental Health Services, and more universal children’s services and those for adults, are a challenge.
 A related critical area is those young people whose needs do not meet the high threshold for an adult service, and thus often ‘fall through the net’ unless their health reaches crisis point.
-Compounding these transition issues, the lack of a partnership approach between mental health and substance use services, means that young people who uses services can be prevented from accessing mental health support.
+Compounding these transition issues, the lack of a partnership approach between mental health and substance use services means that young people who use services can be prevented from accessing mental health support.
 For looked after children there can be an additional challenge in accessing CAMHS.
-Due to the need to manage demand in many areas, those not in a stable living environment or not living in their home local authority area, can often be prevented from accessing this provision.
+Due to the need to manage demand in many areas, those not in a stable living environment or not living in their home local authority area can often be prevented from accessing this provision.

 While much attention has been given to early intervention for children and young people, approaches and provision is varied across the country and funding is often very focused and patchy.
 This lack of an overall coordinated approach leads to inconsistency.
 Opportunities to utilise the community as an asset and provider of early support is also often lost